fortress-build/nervemq/README.md

 </div>

 > [!NOTE]
-> This project is still in development.
-It is not recommended to it in
+> This project is still in development and is not recommended for
 > mission-critical production scenarios just yet.

 ## Features